 Instructions

-- Squeeze the soaked tamarind to extract the pulp, and strain it.
+- Prepare tamarind pulp: Squeeze the soaked tamarind and strain the pulp.

-- Add the tamarind pulp, salt, and green chili (optional).
-Add more green chilies if you prefer a spicier curry.
-Increase the heat to medium and bring the mixture to a boil, stirring to combine.
+- Add tamarind and seasoning: Add tamarind pulp, salt, and green chili.
+Increase the heat to medium.
+Stir and bring the Caldin curry to a boil.

-- Gently add the marinated fish.
+- Add fish: Gently add fish.
 Do not stir.
-Hold the pan handles firmly and rotate the pan to combine.
+Rotate the pan handles to mix.
 If your pan doesn't have handles, use a cloth to hold the sides of your pan/pot and rotate.

 Notes

-- Use fresh coconut milk: I like to use freshly extracted coconut milk gives the best Caldine flavor.
-If you are using canned coconut milk then go for full-fat coconut milk.
+- Use fresh coconut milk: Freshly extracted coconut milk gives the best flavour.
+If using canned, go for full-fat.

-- Don’t overcook the fish: Pomfret cooks quickly, so add it towards the end to keep it tender.
+- Don't overcook the fish: Pomfret cooks quickly.
+Add it towards the end to keep it soft and tender.

-- Adjust spice levels: While Caldine is a mild curry, you can add extra green chilies or peppercorns for heat.
+- Adjust spice levels: Caldin is mild, but you can add more green chilies or peppercorns if you like extra heat.